2018 Conference USA football season

 The 2018 Conference USA football season is the 23rd season of Conference USA football and part of the 2018 NCAA Division I FBS football season.
-The season will begin on August 25 and will end on November 24.
-This will be the fourth season under realignment that took place in 2014 NCAA Division I FBS football season which added the 14 member Charlotte from the Atlantic 10 Conference.
+The season began on August 25 and concluded on November 24.
+This marked the fourth season since the 2014 realignment that took place in 2014 NCAA Division I FBS football season which added the 14 member Charlotte from the Atlantic 10 Conference.
 C-USA is a "Group of Five" conference under the College Football Playoff format along with the American Athletic Conference, the Mid–American Conference, the Mountain West Conference and the Sun Belt Conference.
 The entire schedule was released on January 23.

-The Conference consists of 14 members.
-The Conference USA Football Championship game will be played on December 1.
+The conference consisted of 14 members.
+The C-USA Football Championship game was played on December 1.

 Preseason

 Preseason awards

 The conference preseason awards were released on July 16.